jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t0001-init/default/divergences.md

 LibraryCallRemoved
   Before events:
-    CF: handle_extension at setup.c:567:7
-    CT: Jump to external code for strcmp
-    RF: Jump to external code for strcmp
-  Occurrences: 5

-LibraryCallRemoved
-  Before events:
-    CF: handle_extension at setup.c:569:14
-    CT: Jump to external code for strcmp
-    RF: Jump to external code for strcmp
-  Occurrences: 5

-LibraryCallRemoved
-  Before events:
-    CF: handle_extension_v0 at setup.c:543:8
-    CT: Jump to external code for strcmp
-    RF: Jump to external code for strcmp
-  Occurrences: 5

-LibraryCallRemoved
-  Before events:
-    CF: handle_extension_v0 at setup.c:545:15
-    CT: Jump to external code for strcmp
-    RF: Jump to external code for strcmp
-  Occurrences: 5

-LibraryCallRemoved
-  Before events:
-    CF: handle_extension_v0 at setup.c:548:15
-    CT: Jump to external code for strcmp
-    RF: Jump to external code for strcmp
-  Occurrences: 5

-LibraryCallRemoved
-  Before events:
-    CF: handle_extension_v0 at setup.c:551:15
-    CT: Jump to external code for strcmp
-    RF: Jump to external code for strcmp
-  Occurrences: 5

-LibraryCallRemoved
-  Before events:
     CF: hasheq_algop at hash.h:238:10
     CT: Jump to external code for memcmp
     RF: Jump to external code for memcmp